cancervariants/fusion-representation/docs/source/information_model.rst

 @@@@@@@@@@@@@@@@@@@

 Regulatory elements include the :ref:`regulatory-feature` used to describe an enhancer, promoter, or other regulatory elements that constitute :ref:`regulatory-fusions`.
-Regulatory features may be accompanied by a gene with which the feature is associated (e.g. an IGH-associated enhancer).
+Regulatory features may also be defined by a gene with which the feature is associated (e.g. an IGH-associated enhancer element).

 Regulatory Feature
 ##################